-Denmark is putting hundreds of refugees at risk of return to Syria, claiming that Damascus and the surrounding region is now safe.
-Air and ground attacks in some areas may have stopped, but dangers remain, with evidence showing that detentions, disappearances and torture continue.
-Danish authorities must protect Syrian refugees and reverse any attempt to force them back to Syria.
+Denmark is putting hundreds of people at risk of return to Syria, claiming that Damascus and the surrounding region is now safe.
+Air and ground attacks in some areas may have reduced, but dangers remain, with evidence showing that detentions, disappearances, and torture of returnees continue.
+Danish authorities must protect all people from Syria, grant them refugee status and reverse any attempt to force them back.

-At least 39 refugees have now had their residency status stripped and have been placed in “return centres”, where they are not allowed to work or pursue an education.
+At least 69 of them have now had their residency status stripped and risk being deported if Denmark re-establishes diplomatic ties with the Syrian regime.
+They could be placed in “return centres”, where they are not allowed to work or pursue an education.
 Here they will stay, separated from their families, their communities, their schools and workplaces, until they can be deported.
-The truth is that their lives will be on hold.
-The Danish government cannot return them since it has no diplomatic ties with the Syrian regime.

 They face an uncertain future stuck in limbo, cut off from Danish society.
-These cruel conditions are designed to pressure them to decide to return “voluntarily” to Syria, a measure that is unlawful under international law.
+These cruel conditions are designed to pressure them into deciding to return “voluntarily” to Syria, a measure that is unlawful under international law.